NickleDave/nicholdav-info-jekyll/_posts/2022-03-16-how-to-use-jekyll-to-set-up-your-own-academic-website.md

 4. add links to publications, talks, etc., in the nav bar at the top of the page

 ### Setting up a development environment
+This is a thing that might be new to academics not familiar with software engineering, but the `jekyll` and `ruby` devs have worked really hard to make it easy.

 * set up a basic environment for working with `jekyll`
   - their quickstart is here: <https://jekyllrb.com/docs/>
   - I'm on PopOS, a Linux distribution similar to Ubuntu, and I use oh-my-zsh,